SimonZhang0606/Coop_MMR/README.md

 > Unfortunately, Docker does not run on all systems.
 Follow [Getting Started without Docker](#getting-started-without-docker) if you cannot install Docker.

-> **Warning**: if you pull this code on Windows, you will need to manually convert the `sql_scripts/data/*.tsv` files to have LF endings instead of CRLF.
+> **Warning**: If you pull this code on Windows, you will need to manually convert the `sql_scripts/data/*.tsv` files to have LF endings instead of CRLF.

 1. Run `docker compose up`.
-1. Visit http://localhost:5000/jobs to see the demo endpoint in action.
+1. Visit http://localhost:5000/companies and http://localhost:5000/jobs to see some endpoints in action.
 1. Visit http://localhost:3000/ to see the demo frontend in action.

 To look into the database, visit http://localhost:8080/?server=db&username=root&db=coop_mmr to check out the DB in Adminer.
 When prompted for a login, use the username `root` and password `ThankMrGoose`.